nicolas-sarramagna/is-it-worth-the-time/README.md

 Static html-css-js application to evaluate how long you can take to set up a profitable automated task.

-The application use the libraries Bootstrap 3, jQuery and [Flot](http://www.flotcharts.org/) for the chart.
+The application use the libraries Bootstrap, jQuery and [Flot](http://www.flotcharts.org/) for the chart.

 [DEMO here](https://nicolas-sarramagna.github.io/is-it-worth-the-time/)